 - What are the current Federal Estate Tax rates?
 Currently, estate tax and lifetime gift tax exemptions are very high, meaning very few of us or our estates will have to be concerned about federal estate tax.
 However, this could change in the future.
 If the exemptions are lowered, more planning may be required.

 - Is probate difficult in Pennsylvania?
 Probate in Pennsylvania is relatively streamlined when compared to other states.
 In Pennsylvania, there is typically no court supervision of the distribution of assets, unless someone contests the estate.
 In other states, courts supervise the process much more, causing attorneys fees to rise.
 In Pennsylvania, the county Register of Wills handles all matters of probate.
 Any disputes are resolved in the Orphans Court in the county.
 Our firm handles cases in Bucks County, Montgomery County, Delaware County, Chester County and Philadelphia County.

-Did we not answer your question?
-If not, schedule some time to meet with us and we can help you.
+We hope the information above is helpful to get started.
+When you’re ready, schedule some time to meet with us and we can help you.